risk-first/website/supporting/Executive-Summary.md

 ## 1. There are Lots of Ways of Running Software Projects

 There are lots of different ways to look at a project.
 For example, metrics such as “number of open tickets”, “story points”, “code coverage" or "release cadence" give us a numerical feel for how things are going and what needs to happen next.
-We also judge projects by the practices used on them - Continuous Integration, [Unit Testing](Testing) or [Pair Programming](Coding), for example.
+We also judge the health of projects by the practices used on them - [Continuous Integration](), [Unit Testing](Testing) or [Pair Programming](Coding), for example.

 Software methodologies, then, are collections of tools and practices:  “Agile”, “Waterfall”, “Lean” or “Phased Delivery” (for example) all suggest different approaches to running a project, and are opinionated about the way they think projects should be done and the tools that should be used.

-None of these is necessarily more “right” than another, they are suitable on different projects at different times.
+None of these is necessarily more “right” than another- they are suitable on different projects at different times.

-**A key question then is: how do we select the right tools for the job?**
+A key question then is: **how do we select the right tools for the job?**

 ## 2. We can Look at Projects in Terms of Risks

-One way to examine a project in-flight is a risk-based one.
+One way to examine a project in-flight is by looking at the risks it faces.

 Commonly, tools such as RAID logs and RAG status reporting are used.
-These techniques should be familiar to project managers everywhere.
+These techniques should be familiar to project managers and developers everywhere.

 However, the Risk-First view is that we can go much further:  that each item of work being done on the project is mitigating a particular risk.
 Risk isn't something that just appears in a report, it actually drives *everything we do*.